 All of a sudden, this bet might seem quite attractive.
 Instead of requiring you to lay money (pay $125 to win $100) on Koepka, the book is now offering even odds.
 If Koepka is already in the top 20 (or 10) of the tournament, this one is a no-brainer.

 You could also see bonuses designed as (more or less) throwaway bonuses to get you playing on the site.
-One sportsbook offered new customers the opportunity to receive $100 in free bets.
+One sportsbook offered new customers the opportunity to receive $100 in bonus bets.
 All they had to do was make a $1 moneyline bet on any golfer during the Masters.
 Then, the only requirement to receive the bonus was that somebody, not even the wagered golfer, makes a birdie.

 Again, a promo like that is a no-brainer, even if you’re not planning on staying with the sportsbook offering it.
 The thing to do is to remain alert when the PGA Tour is in season — particularly if one of the four majors is on tap.